Free Quiz: What’s Your Leadership Style?

 God has put you in your role, which means that how he wired you to lead others will work.
 It just won’t work if you insist on trying to handle all the leadership functions yourself or if you pretend to be the Perfect Leader who can cover all the bases.

 Imagine how dramatically you could improve your ministry — and your own attitude — if you led others from your strengths instead of feeling like a misfit.
 How secure would you feel if you didn’t have to fret about whether your leadership style was okay?
-Things would get better, trust me.
-They got better for me—and they will for you.
+Things would get better—and they will for you.

 Take the Dramatic Leadership Assessment Test.
-Don’t worry about the name: I promise you won’t be tested on your dramatic abilities.
+Despite the name, it’s not a test of your dramatic abilities.
 No singing or dancing is required.

 The word “dramatic” refers to the process by which groups of people put on a play in the theater.
-There are six distinct leadership functions required to pull together a successful play — and each function connects to one of the five stars I just finished describing.
+There are six distinct leadership functions required to pull together a successful play — and these functions can apply in your ministry too!

 You’ll soon discover a great deal about your natural leadership style.
-You’ll then explore how your style (or styles) complement other styles, and how you can work with team members to accomplish tremendous things.
+After completing the assessment, explore the list of styles below and how your style (or styles) complement other styles.
+Consider what it reveals to you about how you can work with team members to accomplish tremendous things.

-So get ready to be amazed at what God has done, and is doing, in you.
+Get ready to be amazed at what God has done, and is doing, in you!

 Leadership Style Summaries